-The government has today published draft legislation that removes a key financial burden for some co-ops, helping to put them on a level playing field with other business forms.
+The government has today confirmed it will introduce legislation that removes a key financial burden for some co-ops, helping to put them on a level playing field with other business forms.

 The reform, which Co-operatives UK has lobbied for over the last year, raises the threshold at which co-operative and community benefit societies are forced to conduct a full professional audit to a level equivalent to companies.
 The threshold moves from £5.6 million in turnover and £2.8 million in assets, to £10.2 million in turnover and £5.1 million in assets.

 We welcome the changes, originally announced in the Spring Budget, and we estimate that the measure could save societies at the threshold between £5,000 and £10,000 a year in extra audit fees.